This Amazon shopping hack makes every day Black Friday

 Of course, Amazon will be participating in this year's big Black Friday and Cyber Monday sales too, with some deals starting as early as Nov.
 22. We've assembled all of this month's Amazon deals in one place here, but if you're looking for deals you can take advantage of today we have a list of all the Amazon deals available right now right here.
 But don't limit yourself to just Amazon, when Best Buy's deals are available now, as are sales at Target.

-Discuss: Skip Black Friday and Cyber Monday with this anytime Amazon shopping hack
+Discuss: Skip Black Friday and Cyber Monday with this everyday Amazon shopping hack

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.